 What rewards do employees and customers want?

 As the world has advanced the appreciation for receiving a carriage clock for long service or a one-off cash bonus has deteriorated.
 Lifestyles have become faster paced and people have higher aspirations.
-Our rewards research, Do Digital Rewards Right, analysed all aspects of society to gain information about what people want from rewards today.
-The results showed that people want rewards to be accessible online, flexible and received little and often.
+People now want rewards to be accessible online, flexible and received little and often.

 Smartphones are a huge part of everyone’s daily lives, therefore rewards need to be available to function from the palm of your employee or customers’ hand.
 Digital rewards are the future and businesses need to invest in them now to ensure they don’t get left behind.